ashn-dot-dev/site/src/blog/wip-removing-large-files-from-git-history.md

 git gc --prune=now --aggressive
 ```

-Running this tool we can see that removed all of that repository blot
+Running this tool we can see that it removed all of that repository bloat:

 ```sh
 $ sh tools/git-history-elide-file.sh src/misc/2021-10-18-braille-apple.webm